 A consistent and safe practice of yoga asanas and yoga breathing methods can help alleviate asthma symptoms.
 This can have a positive impact on the daily lives of asthma sufferers.
 Common in asthma sufferers is the stress and anxiety that result from symptoms.

 Sometimes, asthma sufferers may even experience hyperventilation during an asthma attack.
-Practicing yoga breathing techniques that stimulate the vagus nerve can help induce calm after an asthma attack.
+Practising yoga breathing techniques that stimulate the vagus nerve can help induce calm after an asthma attack.
 The vagus nerve is the major component of the parasympathetic nervous system.
 It oversees a list of integral bodily functions such as immune responses, digestive processes, and heart rate.

 When you stimulate the vagus nerve via calming yoga breathing methods, you send a message that you are safe and ready for relaxation.
 This is especially helpful if an asthma sufferer starts experiencing symptoms such as shortness of breath.
 Slow belly breathing can have calm-inducing benefits as it activates the parasympathetic nervous system.

 By activating the PNS, you increase your vagal tone.
 Your vagal tone determines the timing in which your body takes to relax after a stress response.
-Your vagal tone can be improved through the practice of safe and appropriate Pranayama.
+Your vagal tone can be improved through the practice of safe and appropriate pranayama.

 In yoga, the intentional practice of linking breath to movement acts as a tool to activate the parasympathetic nervous system.
 Using the breath, with purpose and knowledge of how to do so safely, allows us to slow down the breath and use it to get into a rhythm of movement.